glynester/cv/README.md

    <a href="#coding-examples">Coding Examples </a>|
    <a href="#Interests"> Interests </a>| </h4>
 </div>
-I bring enthusiam, passion and tenacious problem solving skills to the team.
+I bring enthusiasm, passion and tenacious problem solving skills to the team.
 I love to learn new things and I am not afraid of hard work.<BR>
 I'm looking for an inspiring Developer role (full stack) where I can continue to learn new things every day, in a development team creating innovative and helpful applications.
 Having spent a great deal of time learning Javascript, I feel that I am strongly positioned to step into a role that will utilise these skills.
 However, I will gladly learn any new language/library in addition to the ones I know.

 <div id="skills"><h2><a href="#TOC">Skills</a></h2></div>